The Ancient Economy: Summary

 Finley argued that ancient economic activity was embedded in a society of political and social values which made it substantively different from modern economies.
 He argued that the ancient well-to-do were disinterested in production or productivity improvements.
 Instead, they focused on socially prestigious consumption goods and self-sufficiency.
 This implied limited trade in all but necessities (mainly food) and luxury goods as well as stagnation in technology and economic thought.
 Many scholars identified Finley with the "primitivists", who argued that the economies of ancient Greece and Rome were dominated by subsistence farming and household-level development; this was in contrast to the "modernists" who viewed economic activities in the ancient world to be highly analogous to modern levels of specialisation and trade.
-However, Finley rejected placement in this primitivist-modernist debate, instead arguing on different dimensions: whether or not the ancient economy could be understood in terms of formalist unchanging economic laws (as is argued by neoclassical economics) or needed to be understood in terms of embedded social values.
+However, Finley rejected placement in this primitivist-modernist debate, instead arguing on different dimensions: whether or not the ancient economy could be understood with reference to formalist unchanging economic laws (as is argued by neoclassical economics) or needed to be understood with reference to embedded social values.

 To show how the economies of Ancient Greece and Rome differed from our times, he first examines how the Ancients lacked even the concept of an "economy" in the way we refer to it in our own times.
 Economy derives from a Greek word, οἰκονόμος, "one who manages a household".
 The household was the most important economic unit.
 Of course, they mined, taxed, and traded, but what the ancients did not do was to combine all their commercial activities into an overarching sub-system of society, a giant marketplace where the means of production and distribution responded to market forces such as the cost of labour, supply and demand, trade routes, etc. Moreover, Finley takes the fact that the Ancient Greeks and Romans did not have a sophisticated accounting system as well as how imprecise or carefree they are about numerical data to imply the lack of an economy resembling Western modern ones that place exorbitant demands on numerical computations and precise accounting records.